Canford School, Canford Magna, Wimborne

 All of the Fourth Form take part in CCF (Army, Navy or, for the really hard core, Marines) and many continue with this as they go further up the school.
 Canford has its own CCF block with a firing range (well, why not?) and don’t be startled if you see young Canfordians on maneuvers in head-to-toe camouflage crawling through the river.

-Word on the ground: Parents I spoke to love the community and family feel of the school.
+Parents I spoke to love the community and family feel of the school.
 They like that it is small enough (half the size of behemoths Eton, Wellington and Oundle) for pupils to know most of the teachers, as well as children in other years, yet large enough to punch heavily on the sports field and offer any and all subjects, clubs and activities you fancy.
-Oh, and you might want to know that Canford has been selected as Independent Boarding School of the Year 2018 by leading independent schools publication Independent School Parent.
 The award was given for the school which most clearly demonstrated a vibrant and life-enhancing experience for boarding pupils, and judges commented on the high quality of Canford’s boarding school experience, the full boarding ethos and the breadth and depth of what the school offers.
 Get that!